SiliconLabsSoftware/docs-matter/sld5257-matter-provisioning/test-matter-certs-for-development.md

 - **Commissionee**

   - WSTK with MG24A or MG24B (Initial boards supported for Matter CPMS Alpha program).
-The provisioning script also supports MG12.
+The provisioning script no longer supports MG12 devices moving forward.
 In this tutorial, you will build an application with a BRD4187C.

 ## Introduction to Provisioning